Right to Product Safety in Bahrain

 What is this right?

-• Labelling: Products must have clear labels in Arabic showing the manufacturer, country of origin, ingredients or materials, expiry date (where applicable), and usage instructions.
+• Arabic labelling: Every product must carry a label in Arabic showing the manufacturer, country of origin, ingredients or materials, expiry date (where applicable), and usage instructions.

-• Recalls: If a product is found to be dangerous, the MoITT can order a mandatory recall and require the seller to compensate affected consumers.
+• Mandatory recalls: When a product is found dangerous, the MOIC can order an immediate nationwide recall and require the seller to compensate affected buyers.

-• Liability: Manufacturers, importers, and sellers are jointly liable for harm caused by defective or unsafe products.
+• Joint liability: Manufacturers, importers, and retailers are all liable for harm caused by defective or unsafe products — you can claim against whoever is easiest to reach.

 When does it apply?